 43 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’

-The song, which was written by Norro Wilson, Carmol Taylor and George Richey, was the title track of Jones’ 41st studio album.
-With lines like, “Over there, sits the chair / Where she’d bring the paper to me / And sit down on my knee / And whisper, ‘Oh, I love you’ / But now she’s gone forever / And this old house will never / Be the same without the love / That we once knew,” the song quickly became one of Jones’ signature tunes, which he performed up until his death in 2013.
+“The Grand Tour,” which was written by Norro Wilson, Carmol Taylor and George Richey, is the title track of Jones’ 41st studio album.
+With lines such as “Over there, sits the chair / Where she’d bring the paper to me / And sit down on my knee / And whisper, ‘Oh, I love you’ / But now she’s gone forever / And this old house will never / Be the same without the love / That we once knew,” the song quickly became one of Jones’ signature tunes, which he performed up until his death in 2013.

-The Country Music Hall of Fame member announced that his final tour, The Grand Tour, would cover 60 cities in 2013.
-Sadly, he passed away in April of that year of complications from pneumonia.
-A tribute concert was held in his honor on Nov.
-22, 2013, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama.
-During the event, George Strait performed “The Grand Tour” in Jones’ honor.
+In 2012, the Country Music Hall of Fame member announced that his final tour, named after “The Grand Tour,” would cover 60 cities the following year.
+Sadly, Jones passed away in April of 2013, of complications from pneumonia.
+A tribute concert was held in Jones’ honor on Nov.
+22, 2013, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama; during the event, George Strait performed “The Grand Tour.”

 Country’s Greatest Love Stories: George + Nancy Jones